__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 # Task objects

-# The message received is a JSON object with the following
+# The message received has the following

 # structure: